wso2-extensions/carbon-securevault-aws/README.md

 the default credential provider chain will be used.
 This is further explained in Step 3.

 `<ENCRYPTION_ENABLED>` - Specify either true or false.
 If set to true, the secrets stored in the AWS Secrets Manager ( except the root password) has to be encrypted beforehand using the cipher tool.
-Please not that if you are using the novel method for configuration, this property has to be set to false.
+Please note that if you are using the novel method for configuration, this property has to be set to false.
 Encryption is only supported for legacy method.

 ### Step 3: Setting up AWS Credentials for authentication